Learn how to identify, harvest, prepare, and use medicinal plants.

 At the beautiful, lush Wild Abundance Sanford Way campus, we’ll explore both wild and cultivated medicinal herbs and wild edibles.
 Experienced and talented herbalist instructors will guide you in learning to make multiple medicines to fill your apothecary.
 When these knowledgeable teachers walk you through how to make herbal preparations, you’ll feel confident making your own after the class.
 Throughout the long weekend of wildcrafting, we’ll make and enjoy tasty herbal treats.

-This herbalist class covers:
+This herbalist course covers:

 Plant Identification